srbhshinde/Basic-Image-Processing/README.md

 # Image-Processing-Thresholding
-This notebook shows how different thresholding types and methods are applied to images.
+This notebook shows how OpenCV is used for Image Processing.